nmermigas/node-project/nasa-project/README.md

 ### Key Features

 - Schedule and launch space missions.
-- Fetch real-time data from the SpaceX API for the latest flight and launch information.
+- Fetch latest data from the SpaceX API for the latest flight and launch information.
-- Track historical missions and perform in-depth data analysis.
+- Track historical missions.
 - Efficiently manage missions, including deletion and status marking.
 - Optimize application performance using PM2 process management.
 - Implement pagination for seamless data retrieval.